coliath/FinalProject/README.md

 When people read together, everyone can benefit from shared ideas and alternate viewpoints.

 Also, writers are able to gain valuable insight into how readers consume the their content.
-They learn what they find helpful, what they find confusing, as well as any errors they may spot.
+Writers learn what readers find helpful, what they find confusing, as well as any errors they may spot.

 Resource Root is about **reading, writing and learning, better, together.**